 Skip to content

-Use this page as the single source of truth for configuration, regardless of whether running PowerShell or Python implementations.
+Use this page as the single source of truth for api sender configuration, regardless of whether running PowerShell or Python implementations.

 Required Values (DfE / Environment)

-You will receive, or have access to the following from DfE:
+You will receive, or have access to the following from the DfE API Portal:

 • TOKEN_ENDPOINT